ccs-amsterdam/r-course-material/tutorials/rvest.md

 bio
 ```

+    ## [1] "Bill Murray is an American actor, comedian, and writer.
+The fifth of nine children, he was born William James Murray in Wilmette, Illinois, to Lucille (Collins), a mailroom clerk, and Edward Joseph Murray II, who sold lumber.
+He is of Irish descent.
+Among his siblings are actors Brian Doyle-Murray, Joel Murray, and John Murray.
+He and most of his ...
+See full bio »"

 Finally, let’s get the birth date and location.
 There’s a `<div>` with
 `id="name-born-info"`.
 Inside there is a `<time>`, which shows the date